eddmann/eddmann.github.io/_posts/2018/2018-01-12-unlocking-the-aws-waf-logs.md

 tags: aws waf serverless security
 ---

-In this article we discuss our recent move to route all requests through [CloudFront](https://aws.amazon.com/cloudfront/).
+In this post we discuss our recent move to route all requests through [CloudFront](https://aws.amazon.com/cloudfront/).
 This allows us to parse all traffic through the [AWS Web Application Firewall](https://aws.amazon.com/waf/) (WAF).
 We highlight the reasoning behind this change, and some issues and remedies encountered when trying to garner concrete logs from the WAF instance.